QuantumBox/blackgamedevs/README.md

 Send a tweet to [@cattsmall](http://twitter.com/cattsmall), [@edibletoaster](http://twitter.com/edibletoaster), or [@chrisalgoo](http://twitter.com/chrisalgoo).
 This is hardest for us.
 There is no guarantee we'll see your request.

 <3

+## How to run this project locally:

+1. Download `npm` by following [this guide](https://www.npmjs.com/get-npm).
+You'll need at least node 10.x and up

+2. Install yarn by running `npm install -g yarn` in your terminal.

+3. Then you can run `yarn` in your terminal while inside the project directory to install project dependencies.

+4. After the installation completes you can run `yarn start` to spin up your development environment.